heerme/twitter-topics/README.md

 Disclaimer
 ----------
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+These software distributions are open source, licensed under the GNU General Public License (v3 or later).
+Note that this is the full GPL, which allows many free uses, but does not allow its incorporation (even in part or in translation) into any type of proprietary software which you distribute.
+Commercial licensing is also available; please contact us if you are interested.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of